colinkiama/colinkiama-www/content/blog/for-whenever-i-feel-down-or-unproductive.md

 Take a break, do your favourite hobbies, go on a holiday, sort yourself out, sort your life out.

-You do your best work when you love what you’m feel good about yourself and when your are happy 😄!
+You do your best work when you love what you do, feel good about yourself and when your are in a positive mood 😄!

 ## 2. You went straight to learning about how to do a task without starting it first